SyncfusionExamples/how-to-set-the-expander-collpase-behavior-for-gridheaderindentcell-in-wpf-datagrid/README.md

 #How to set the expander/collpase behavior for GridHeaderIndentCell in WPF SfDataGrid
 ## About the sample

-This example illustrates how to set the expander/collpase behavior for GridHeaderIndentCell in WPF DataGrid.
+This example illustrates how to set the expander/collpase behavior for GridHeaderIndentCell in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).

-By default, SfDataGrid does not provide support for setting expander in GridHeaderIndentCell.
-You can achieve this by overriding the GridHeaderIndentCell style.
-And using the GridHeaderIndentCell.MouseDown event, you can change the expand or collapse state of all the DetailViewDataGrid rows.
+[WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid) does not provide the support for setting expander in `GridHeaderIndentCell`.
+You can achieve this by overriding the `GridHeaderIndentCell` style and using the `GridHeaderIndentCell.MouseDown` event, you can change the expand or collapse state of all the DetailViewDataGrid rows.

 ```XAML
 <Style TargetType="syncfusion:GridHeaderIndentCell">